bruvellu/cephalic-furrow/3-text/furrow.md

 To characterize the relative timing of ectopic folding, we annotated the germ band position and the number of frames after the onset of gastrulation at the initial buckling, when the first cells disappear from the surface in the lateral 3D renderings.
 We defined the onset of gastrulation (T=0) as the moment immediately after the end of cellularization, and immediately before the beginning of the ventral furrow invagination.

 To visualize the variability of ectopic folding, we manually traced the fold outlines in lateral recordings using Fiji.
 Because embryos have different sizes, we first used the plugin *bUnwarpJ* [@Arganda-Carreras2006-im] ([imagej.net/plugins/bunwarpj](https://imagej.net/plugins/bunwarpj/)) to register individual frames and then applied the same transformation to the fold traces for a standardized comparison.
 We analyzed the dynamics of ectopic folds by measuring the relative angle and tortuosity of the segmented line traces over time, and to visualize the kinetics we generated temporal color-coded projections using the script *Temporal Color Code* ([imagej.net/plugins/temporal-color-code](https://imagej.net/plugins/temporal-color-code)) with the perceptually uniform *mpl-viridis* color map ([bids.github.io/colormap](https://bids.github.io/colormap/)) bundled in Fiji.

+To estimate the folded area in the cephalic furrow and ectopic folds, we annotated the region of the blastoderm before gastrulation that infolded in the cartographic projections using Fiji, and calculated the area correcting the pixel dimensions according to the coordinates in the projection.

 To segment membranes and quantify apical cell areas we used MorphoLibJ plugin in ImageJ [@Legland2016-cp].
 To analyze the tortuosity of the epithelium we straightened the vitelline envelope using the Straighten tool in ImageJ, and applied gaussian blur and thresholding to extract the outline of the epithelium in dorsal views.